Reclaim Credit Card PPI Free

 If it won't settle it, make a complaint to the Financial Ombudsman Service.

 If the account's still open, or has been in the last six years, there may be sale records.
 So if there's a chance you weren't fully informed, make a complaint.
 Many banks were involved in systemically mis-selling - in other words, they mis-sold as part of their process.
 If this applies, it's likely you'll win your case.
-See the mis-selling checklist.
+See the mis-selling checklist for futher reasons.

 Contact the company who provides the card - it may refer you to the debt collection agency if it has your files.

 No. It's spam, pure and simple.
 They don’t know you from Adam, but they put an amount in to make you think there’s some form of database they’ve secretly tapped into.

 The fact you got this text is absolutely meaningless, it's done randomly.
 You may be owed PPI money, you may not.
 (As proof even Martin gets them regularly - and he’s definitely never had PPI).
 See more claims handler FAQs.